-The IETF Trust shall have the right to grant licenses for the use of the Assets on such terms, subject to Section 5.4, as the Board of Directors deem appropriate; provided, however, that the IETF Trust shall not grant any license that would be deemed a transfer of ownership or abandonment of any Assets under applicable law.
-Specifically, any license granted by the IETF Trust for the use of the Assets consisting of IPR other than rights in IETF standards- related documents (such as RFCs, Internet Drafts and the like) that have been acquired by the IETF Trust through non-exclusive licenses granted by their contributors pursuant to the IETF community-approved procedures set forth in RFC 5378 in its form as of the date of the incorporation of the IETF Trust and any community-approved updates and revisions thereto, shall include provisions stating that (a) the licensee agrees to grant and assign to the IETF Trust all right, title, and interest it may have or claim in any derivative works of licensee that are based on or incorporate the IPR, and (b) the licensee’s use of the IPR and any goodwill associated therewith shall inure to the benefit of the Trust.
+The IETF IPMC shall have the right to grant licenses for the use of the Assets on such terms, subject to Section 4.10 (IANA IPR) and Section 5, as the Board of Directors deem appropriate; provided, however, that the IETF IPMC shall not grant any license that would be deemed a transfer of ownership or abandonment of any Assets under applicable law.
+Specifically, any license granted by the IETF IPMC for the use of the Assets consisting of IPR other than rights in IETF standards- related documents (such as RFCs, Internet Drafts and the like) that have been acquired by the IETF IPMC through non-exclusive licenses granted by their contributors pursuant to the IETF community-approved procedures set forth in RFC 5378 in its form as of the date of the incorporation of the IETF IPMC and any community-approved updates and revisions thereto, shall include provisions stating that (a) the licensee agrees to grant and assign to the IETF IPMC all right, title, and interest it may have or claim in any derivative works of licensee that are based on or incorporate the IPR, and (b) the licensee’s use of the IPR and any goodwill associated therewith shall inure to the benefit of the Trust.

 Section 4.5 Use of Assets